 Nutanix shares dropped 20 per cent in after market trading yesterday in response to worse than expected losses for Q2 fy2020 and a disappointing outlook for the next quarter.

 On the bright side, the hyperconverged infrastructure (HCI) software reported revenue growth, including accelerated growth in subscription revenue and a decent net gain in customers.
+It also met Total Contract Value (TCV) billings guidance and beat TCV revenue, gross margin and also EPS guidance.
 This follows three declining or flattish revenue quarters.
 CFO Duston Wiliams said in the earnings call: “It is nice to see … that finally the year-over-year growth rate has now started to reaccelerate once again.”

 The company reported loss of $217.6m, compared with -$122.8m last year.
 It may be prioritising growth over profit but the market appears to be losing patience.